-You may be entitled to this tax credit if you or your spouse paid eligible expenses in 2017 to restore a secondary residence that was damaged by the severe flooding that hit a number of Québec municipalities from April 5 to May 16, 2017.
+You may be entitled to this tax credit if you or your spouse paid eligible repair expenses in 2018 to restore a secondary residence that was damaged by the severe flooding that hit a number of Québec municipalities from April 5 to May 16, 2017.

 To be entitled to the tax credit, you must meet all the following conditions:

 - You were resident in Québec on December 31, 2018 (or on the day you ceased to reside in Canada in 2018).

 - You were the owner or co-owner of the residence when the expenses were incurred.

 - You obtained, from the municipality where the residence is located, a certificate confirming that the subjacent land was hit by flooding that occurred in a territory covered by the Programme d'aide financière spécifique relatif aux inondations survenues du 5 avril au 16 mai 2017 (special financial assistance program for the flooding from April 5 to May 16, 2017).

 - The residence does not qualify as a principal residence under the program.